pokiecake/Ucode-Projects/README.md

 If you look really closely at the code, you might find some "interesting" coding decisions I made.

-In my opinion, I think the Club Penguin Rewritten Website and The Maze Project are the best projects I made (at least, relative to the other projects).
-Due note that the CPR project was made using images from other websites instead of downloaded jpgs, so most of them are gone.
+Some of the websites used image links directly from the internet, so some of the images are broken.

+Projects I think are worth visiting:
+Club Penguin Rewritten V.3 (although the images are broken) The Maze Project
+Chess (which includes Checkers and tic-tac-toe) Detective Mystery Games

+Please do not visit **Murder Mystery Project.** That is a result of extremely poor code design.